Cookie Consent

 Also read: 8 Top Contract Management Software Platforms

 • Prepare your historical contracts for migration onto a CLM repository.
+This includes collating contracts from siloed repositories in various departments, removing duplicates, and identifying contracts with outdated clauses.

 • Evaluate your tech stack to figure out the integrations you need, such as Salesforce, Hubspot, etc.